Breakpoint based online anomaly detection: Empirical Assessment of FDR control

 \subsection{Diagnose the causes of underperformance}

-Our Breakpoint based anomaly detector has been tested on different time series data in Section~\ref{sec:application-synth}, it shows good performances to ensure low FNR with an FDR almost controlled in different cases.
+Our breakpoint based anomaly detector has been tested on different time series data in Section~\ref{sec:application-synth}, it shows good performances to ensure low FNR with an almost controlled FDR in different cases.
 However, the FDR is never completely under control, and is always slightly higher than expected.
 This section examines why this lack of complete control of the FDR occurs by replacing some estimators with knowledge of the true values and evaluate the effect on the FDR.
+The BKAD is applied to the synthetic time series, where some estimators are replaced by true knowledge, called oracle version.
+Three estimators are chosen to be replaced by their oracle versions: \begin{itemize} \item The breakpoint estimator: can be replaced by the true breakpoint position, \item The mean and standard deviation estimators: can be replaced by their true values, \item The anomaly removed: As described in Appendix~\ref{sec:calibration} in the main article when building the calibration set, estimated anomalies are removed to avoid biasing the estimation of the $p$-values.
+The oracle version of this is to remove the true anomalies. \end{itemize}